gtm-templates-knowit-experience/sgtm-exclude-whitelist-query-strings/README.md

 ## Example Setups
 ### Example Setup for Google Analytics 4 (GA4)
-In the GA4 example setup below, 1 extra GA4 parameter has been created (page_query_string):
+In the GA4 example setup below, 1 extra GA4 parameter has been created (page_query_string).
+Settings below:

-1. **page_location** with Parameters Whitelisted and Removed.
+1. **page_location** with Page URL Parameters Whitelisted and other Parameters Removed.
-2. Query String without Question Mark, Whitelisted and Redacted is sent to parameter **page_query_string**.
+2. Query String without Question Mark, Whitelisted and other Parameters Redacted is sent to parameter **page_query_string**.

-We overwrite **page_location** with the new URL where parameters are Whitelisted and removed.
-To **page_query_string** we send the Query String with the Whitelisted Parameters as Redacted.
+We overwrite **page_location** with the new URL where Parameters are Whitelisted and other Parameters removed.
+To **page_query_string** we send the Query String with the Whitelisted Parameters other Parameters as Redacted.

 ![Google Analytics 4 (GA4) example setup](https://github.com/gtm-templates-knowit-experience/sgtm-exclude-whitelist-query-strings/blob/main/images/ga4-overwriting-example.png)